Zapper-fi/opepen-standard/README.md

 Notes
 -----

-Always use a size that is dividable by 8, otherwise the opepens will not render as well.
-As the default Opepen grid is 8x8.
+Because the default Opepen grid is 8x8, it is better to use a size that is dividable by 8.

 Build